 Would you like to learn more about polishing and lacquering your brass?
 Connect with us today.

 The only way to be sure what your brass pieces may need, is to bring them in for an evaluation with one of our Restoration Consultants.
 We’ll assess it to determine if it’s solid brass or plated brass.
 If plated, we’ll have a careful eye on the health of the existing plate, how thick it is, and the potential risk of polishing through the plating.
 This is always a risk when polishing anything that’s plated.

 It is important to keep in mind that if your brass items are allowed to continue to corrode, it will most assuredly decrease their value.
 It is also important to note that our brass restoration process, including the coating, does not devalue your pieces – it only helps preserve and protect them.

 We offer Four Levels of Service TM when repairing or restoring your cherished brass pieces.
 Which level is right for you?
 If you’re unsure, contact us to speak with a Restoration Consultant who can help you determine the right level for your desired outcome and your piece.

 Remove old finish, make repairs, remove dents, order or make any missing parts, replate if needed, rewire with new sockets, final hand or machine polishing and two coats of metal lacquer.
 Please note: ordering or fabricating parts is separate.

 Remove old finish, make repairs, remove dents, rewire, final machine or hand polishing and two coats of metal lacquer.

-Polish and Lacquer;
+Polish and Lacquer

 Remove old finish, machine or hand polishing and two coats of metal lacquer.

-Remove acidity, hand cleaning or ultrasonic cleaning.
+Remove acidity and hand cleaning.